Lilianada/Lilyslab/Content/wordOfTheDay/013-voraciously.md

 ---
 date: 2025-06-20
 word: Voraciously
-pronunciation:
+pronunciation: /vəˈreɪʃəsli/
 partOfSpeech: adverb
 ---

-**Meaning:** 1. wanting or devouring great quantities of food.
+**Meaning:** 1. wanting or devouring great quantities of food. \
 2. engaging in an activity with great eagerness or enthusiasm.

 **Example:** "she's a voracious reader / she reads voraciously."

 **Similar:**
+- Eagerly
+- Hungrily
+- Ravenously
+- Avidly
+- Enthusiastically
-- eagerness
+- Insatiably

-**Context:**
+**Context:** Commonly used to describe someone's approach to learning, reading, or consuming information, emphasizing an almost insatiable appetite for knowledge or content.